 Builds on skills learned in Painting with emphasis on development of independent aesthetic judgments.
+Once passed, this course may be repeated one time.
 Credits: 3, Hours: (2/2/0/0), Prereq: ART-143; Arts & Sciences Elective Code: A

 ART-157 Printmaking (3)